navnit28/nitrochat/README.md

 To get started and run the app:
 - Clone the app
-- Run `npm install` to install the corresponding node packages
+- Run `yarn install` to install the corresponding node packages
-- Run `npm install --global yarn` to install yarn
 - Run `yarn start` to run the app on [http://localhost:3000](http://localhost:3000)

 Features of the application: